Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Table of Contents

-7. JUMP TO RECIPE
+8. JUMP TO RECIPE

-These festive 4th of July sugar cookies will bring all of the red, white and blue to your celebrations this year.
-A classic buttery cookie topped with sweet icing and decorated with colorful sprinkles will be guaranteed to stand out at your independence day party.
+These festive 4th of July sugar cookies will bring all of the red, white, and blue to your celebrations this year.
+A classic buttery cookie topped with sweet icing and decorated with colorful sprinkles will be guaranteed to stand out at your Independence Day party.

 4th of July sugar cookies raw ingredients that are labeled

-• 1½ teaspoons baking powder
+• 1½ teaspoons of baking powder

-• 3 teaspoon vanilla extract
+• 3 teaspoons of vanilla extract

 • 1 whole egg + 1 egg white